An unofficial Warhammer 40,000 Short Story

 A nervous young officer approached an old beaten door, knocking on it with two knuckles in a backhanded gesture before stepping back and waiting.
 A voice called for him to enter and he did so, finding two men in the uniforms of generals seated before a desk with a man in the uniform of an Admiral seated behind it.
 He marched directly up to the desk as the top brass of Feltriesh all watched him, or, more appropriately, the dataslate he was holding as he then held the slate out.

 “Communique addressed to Admiral Domitrev Aggrandar from Captain Avrandes of the Vorakadence.”
-Admiral Domitrev stared at the dataslate for a tenuous second before holding out a hand and took it from the young officer.
+Admiral Domitrev stared at the data-slate for a tenuous second before holding out a hand and taking it from the young officer.
 A curt nod excused the man from the room and he turned on his heel and left, closing the door behind him.
-The two General watched Admiral Domitrev as he met each of their eyes before raising the dataslate up to his face and reading aloud from it.
+The two Generals watched Admiral Domitrev as he met each of their eyes before raising the dataslate up to his face and reading aloud from it.

 “Report sent at 19:46 Feltriesh System Time